-This Plan was originally effective on July 1, 1973.
-The Plan has been amended since it was originally effective and this SPD reflects the provisions of the Plan in effect as of January 1, 2021.
+This Plan was originally effective on January 1, 1976.
+The amended and restated provisions of the Plan become effective on January 1, 2022.

 Other Plan Information

 Plan Year.
 The Plan's records are maintained on a twelve-month period of time.
 This is known as the Plan Year.
 The Plan Year ends on December 31st.